LSW1980/FuzzyZones/README.md

-Jun 2018 blog: A Look Into Fuzzy Logic And Its Applications - Fuzzy Temperature Control System and Python code.
+Jun 2018 blog: A Look Into Fuzzy Logic And Its Applications - Fuzzy Temperature Control System and Python codes.

 ![Alt Text](../master/IMG/FuzzySets.png)